benstigsen/benstigsen.github.io/content/blog/ten-days-of-silent-meditation/index.md

 There is a quote from the Vietnamese Buddhist monk Thich Nhat Hanh, which encapsulates the essence of "mindfulness" quite well:
 > Drink your tea slowly and reverently, as if it is the axis on which the world earth revolves – slowly, evenly, without rushing toward the future.
 Live the actual moment.
 Only this moment is life.

 As we were nearing the end of the course, the weather reflected the journey in a way I can only describe as "symbolic".
 Throughout the entire course it was cloudy and cold with snow on the ground.
-But not today, the snow was melting and the sun was peeking between the clouds.
+But not today, the snow was melting and the sun was peeking through the clouds.
 As we waited for lunch, we all stood in a long line, facing the sun, feeling the heat on our face.

 ![Meditation Center (Sunny)](./images/1000001231.jpg)

 As we reached the end of the course, we ended it with a meditation of love, wishing peace and well-being to all living things.
 It was neatly tied together by ending it the same way we started, with a mantra sending vibrations throughout the entire meditation hall.
 We were now allowed to talk, but only when we had left the meditation hall.

 The main building had a rideshare board on the wall, where a person was driving to Denmark, which I asked if I could join.
-I talked a bit with my roommate from Stockholm and talked to other people about the experience.
+I talked a bit with my roommate from Stockholm, as well as other people about the experience.
 One person said "have a good life" when they were leaving, a lot of us found this quite funny and used the phrase for the rest of the day, to wish eachother goodbye.

 ### Roadtrip
 I was now in a car with four strangers from the course, one of which had been a volunteer at the Vipassana center for three months.
-Over the the next 8 hours or so, we talked about meditation, shadow work, drugs, ice-baths and much much more.
+Over the next 8 hours or so, we talked about meditation, shadow work, drugs, ice-baths and much more.
 We went to eat and go shopping, then we continued the journey home.
 Three people got off at Copenhagen, then it was just me and the driver (Emil) until we reached Odense, from which I'd continue home by train.

 ### Reflection
-One of the first things I was asked by participants, family members and friends, was if I'd go on a Vipassana journey again, to which I responded "no" with certainty.
+One of the first things I was asked by other people, was if I'd go on a Vipassana journey again, to which I responded "no" with certainty.
 But with time having passed, my opinion has changed.
 Not only would I like to do it again, but I'd like to do it for even longer, like a month or two.

 A lot of the recordings by Goenka made references to rebirth and more, which makes sense as the practice is built on a Buddhist foundation.
 I do not personally believe in every reason or effect for certain parts of the practice, but as Goenka himself mentioned, it wasn't required to believe all of it, in order to gain value from it.

 Meditation has become a bigger part of my life, though it's mostly Anapana with a focus on the breath.
-I find myself to be more mindful when I walk, eat, exercise and more.
+I find myself to be mindful when I walk, eat, exercise and everything else.

 Here's a map of the journey: